-With an ever increasing workload for investor relations and company secretariat departments, it has become ineffective for the agency and the Company to work in these clearly defined silos.
+With an ever-increasing workload for investor relations and company secretarial departments, it has become ineffective for the agency and the Company to work in these clearly defined silos.

 Author: Matthew Bates

 Matthew is a highly skilled investor relations professional with considerable knowledge and experience of best practice communication with the City.
 He has worked in IR for over 12 years, delivering advice and hands-on support through demergers, flotations, the establishment of new IR departments, acquisitions, disposals, and changes of management as well as writing the copy for over 20 Annual Reports.
 AB and Matthew first worked together in 2014 with Matthew advising on structure and copy-writing for a FTSE250 company.